How can I put telemarketers in their place?

 When it comes to telephone communications, the Telephone Consumer Protection Act (TCPA) is the primary piece of federal legislation protecting consumers.

 It was established in 1991 and updated in 2003 and 2012.
-The act enabled consumers to put themselves on the Do Not Call Registry.
+It enabled consumers to put themselves on the Do Not Call Registry.
 Telemarketers also must get written permission from consumers before robocalling them and also provide a way for you to opt out of these calls in the robocall itself.

 Sounds fair, right?
 And yet, it doesn’t resemble anything like what most people experience.